 The test prints feel really authorless to me—seeing drawings we’ve made as they’re smashed into other ones and working in these improvised ways is usually pretty refreshing—and they’re always way crazier and feel a lot riskier than anything we end up planning out, though I guess a lot of that could be that we never really afford ourselves the luxury of making a 20-color screenprint.

 Some of what makes those test prints great can be the over-the-top density and then how the next layer can just cancel most of it out and open up weird passages where the eye gets a chance to rest.

 Your posters are wonderfully textured and full of depth.
 The ‘Jungle Book’ poster reads like a puzzle, and in the art print ‘All Sorts’ you can feel the years and history in that room.
 It’s interesting to see those next to poster for the Man Forever show, where the design is decidedly minimal.
 How do you decide the direction a piece is going to go?

 (Dan) It depends on all sorts of things, and Jes can probably answer specifically about those two prints better than I could, but in general, the first fork in the road that we have to address is obviously which one of us is going to work on something.
 Or maybe it’s both of us working together; the fork has three tines.

-Sometimes that comes from specific direction from the client, whether they’re asking directly for one of us, or maybe they’ve just pointed to a bunch of Jes’ stuff on our website or something like that.
-That right there will usually determine a lot of what the direction is going be.
+Sometimes that comes from a specific direction from the client, whether they’re asking directly for one of us, or maybe they’ve just pointed to a bunch of Jes’ stuff on our website or something like that.
+That right there will usually determine a lot of what the direction is going to be.